BelkaDev/Mustream/README.md

  <img src="record.gif"> </img>

 ## Features:
-Queue up any track/album/playlist from the spotify library.
+Queue up any track/album/playlist from the spotify library from terminal.

 ## Usage :
 * Type a song title or artist name for a quick search. </br>